RinGotou/Kagami/README.md

-# Kagami Project
+# Kagami Project Core

 ## Intro
-It's a project of experimental scripting language.
+It's the experimental implementaion of Kagami Scripting Language.
+- It's EXTREMELY SLOW while doing some CPU-intensive works.(Such as sorting.
+VERY SLOW!!!)
+- This impl will be replaced if new interpreter is ready to use.
+- This project may be renamed in the future.

 ## Build Binary
 ### Dependencies